 Amplify’s flexible assigning features make it easy to direct your students to lessons.
-All assigning options below are available for districts who have purchased Interactive Classroom licenses.
+All assigning options below are available for districts who have purchased the Amplify digital experience licenses.
 Teachers must also have individual accounts with classes entitled to the corresponding unit to assign.
-Visit the Shared Accounts for the Beta Experience article to learn more about the differences between individual and shared teacher/student accounts.
+Visit the Shared Accounts for the Digital Experience article to learn more about the differences between individual and shared teacher/student accounts.

 To begin assigning lessons in an elementary unit, navigate to any beta lesson brief and click the blue “Assign” button.
 You will see a variety of options for assigning the lesson in the menu: